aparkin/NMDC_CDM_Browser/DEPLOYMENT.md

 2. **API Connection Issues**
    - Verify the frontend can reach the backend URL
-   - Check nginx configuration for proper routing
+   - Check if the proxy paths are correctly configured
    - Ensure HTTPS is properly configured

 3. **Container Startup Issues**